KettlePay App

 Engineering deep-dive

-Matching Home’s branded pull-to-refresh on Activity looked trivial and wasn’t — the problem was what I was animating.
+Underneath that one grammar, the engineering isn’t always where you’d expect.
+Matching Home’s branded pull-to-refresh on Activity looked trivial and wasn’t: the problem was what I was animating.
 Three tries to get it right:

 Attempt 1 · The naive build